 The wealth of the Mohonasen Central School District is based upon income and full value of taxable real property.
 Using those variables, the District is thus classified as being less than average in comparison to the state average wealth ratio.
 An average wealth school district in New York State has a combined wealth ratio (CWR), for state aid purposes of 1.0.
-Mohonasen's CWR for 2015-16 was .713 and is .743 for 2016-17 (a ratio of resident income and property values).
-These increases mean that Mohonasen has moved closer to an average wealth district over the past few years.
-The state foundation aid formula is designed to help districts with combined wealth ratios of less than 1.0.
+Mohonasen's CWR for 2016-17 was .743 and is .727 for 2017-18 (a ratio of resident income and property values).
+This indicates that the district's overall wealth declined slightly from the prior year in relation other districts around the state.
+The state aid formulas are designed to help districts with combined wealth ratios of less than 1.0.
 Generally these districts receive more state aid than wealthier ones and are consequently more dependent on such aid.
-At the same time the 3-Year Average Free and Reduced Price Lunch (FRPL) percentage has also increased to a high of 33%.
+At the same time the 3-Year Average Free and Reduced Price Lunch (FRPL) percentage has also increased to a high of 35%.
 This number, a main student need indicator, also impacts formulas used to calculate state aid.
 Mohonasen relies heavily on state aid as a revenue source.
 Approximately 41% of the District's revenue is from state aid.
-Although there was a decrease of approximately \$670,000 in state aid for 2016-17 that number is a little deceiving.
-The main reason for this decrease was that there a reduction of \$1.38 million in building aid from old projects.
-The District did receive full restoration of the "gap elimination adjustment" (GEA), a reduction that had been applied to the general formula.
-The restoration of the GEA totaled approximately \$662,000.
-In addition the District received an increase of approximately \$75,000 in Foundation Aid.
+In recent years the District received full restoration of the of the "gap elimination adjustment" (GEA), a reduction that had been applied to the general formula and small increases in Foundation Aid.
+However, the increases are not enough to sustain the increase in costs.
+Fully implementing the Foundation Aid formula will need to happen in order for districts in New York State to continue providing a high quality education for our students.